edwinb/Yaffle/CONTRIBUTING.md

     - I haven't always done this while porting large chunks from Idris 2, in the interests of making progress, but for the sake of tidiness and readability, it would be nice.
-* Some things which have changed in Idris 2 should ideally be changed here
-    - Most obviously: PrT/PrimType in the TT structure
 * Any missing support functions for TT to be ported from existing Idris 2
     - I will add these as they are needed, but it's even better if they're already done :).
 Mostly they'll be the same, with the addition of